Mr. Freeze (roller coaster): Records

-When Mr. Freeze opened in 1998, it was the fourth tallest, longest and second fastest shuttle coaster.
+When Mr. Freeze opened in 1998, it was the longest, fourth tallest, and second fastest shuttle coaster.
 In 2000, the records were taken by Speed – The Ride at the NASCAR Café at the Sahara Hotel and Casino in Las Vegas, Nevada.
 After the casino closed in 2011, Mr. Freeze continued to hold the records as the longest shuttle coaster until 2019.
 Mr. Freeze also opened as the third tallest launched coaster with a top height of 218 ft, as well as the second fastest launched coaster with a top speed of 70 mi/h.
 Its speed was matched by Volcano: The Blast Coaster at Kings Dominion that same year, Speed – The Ride and Superman: Ultimate Escape at Geauga Lake in 2000.
 In March 2001, Hypersonic XLC took the record as the second fastest launched coaster.

-The St. Louis location holds the record for the tallest coaster in Missouri, but the record for being the state's fastest coaster was taken by Mamba at Worlds of Fun shortly after opening.
+The ride at Mid America Adventure holds the record for the tallest coaster in Missouri, but the record for being the state's fastest coaster was taken by Mamba at Worlds of Fun shortly after opening.
 As for the Over Texas location, it held the record for the tallest and fastest coaster in Texas for three years, before it was taken by Titan.
 Mr. Freeze is currently the state's second tallest and second fastest coaster, with its speed matched by Superman: Krypton Coaster and Iron Rattler at Six Flags Fiesta Texas, which both reach 70 mph.

 Incidents

-On April 10, 2022, about 15 minutes before the park's closure for the night, an electrical motor in the launch track had malfunctioned and caught fire on the Texas version of the ride.
+On April 10, 2022, about 15 minutes before the park's closure for the night, an electrical motor in the launch track had malfunctioned and caught fire on the Over Texas version of the ride.
 Seven people (Including one Six Flags employee) were hospitalized with caution of smoke inhalation as the building was quickly filled with smoke.
 About 4 weeks after the fire the ride reopened operating one train.